pallets-eco/wtforms/docs/validators.rst

 ==========
 .. module:: wtforms.validators

-Validators simply takes an input, verifies it fulfills some criterion, such as a maximum length for a string and returns.
+A validator simply takes an input, verifies it fulfills some criterion, such as a maximum length for a string and returns.
 Or, if the validation fails, raises a :class:`~wtforms.validators.ValidationError`.
 This system is very simple and flexible, and allows you to chain any number of validators on fields.

 .. autoclass:: wtforms.validators.ValidationError

+.. autoclass:: wtforms.validators.StopValidation

 Built-in validators
 -------------------